 a) Audio for Video and Film – This is the highest paying and consistent job available.

 b) Audio for Websites – Can be a nice source of extra income or a serious job if you were to get hooked up with a Corporation.

 c) Audio for Games – This is big business and some of the top game makers are right here in the Bay Area.

 You could end up doing Live Sound for a band, a small club or for major concert productions.

 The Latest in State-of-the-Art Technology

-Our facility houses Five recording studios, each with Pro Tools Digital Audio Workstations, Reason, Ableton Live, Atmosphere, Trilogy, Stylus RMX, and the highest quality microphones, mic preamps, effects, processing and monitoring systems.
+Our facility houses three recording studios, each with Pro Tools Digital Audio Workstations, Ableton Live, Omnisphere, Stylus RMX, and the highest quality microphones, mic preamps, effects, processing and monitoring systems.
 Every computer in each studio is filled with a fully array of software effect plugins.
 Combined with the expertise of our instructors we guarantee our students the highest quality sound possible.